ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ f_{beat} = f_b - f_a $$

 Two different sound frequencies create what we call 'beats'.
-It is addional amplitude variations in the sound we hear.
+It is additional amplitude variations in the sound we hear.
 See below image.

 ![Image of Beat](../../../assets/images/physics-review/beat-freq.jpeg)